Cook, Nathalie Salmon House

 Housing Opportunities and Maintenance for the Elderly (H.O.M.E.) is a nonprofit organization that helps low-income seniors maintain their independence by providing a home upkeep and repair service, a shopping bus, affordable housing and moving assistance.

-The Good Life Senior Residences seeks individuals enthusiastic about living in a family-like setting with older adults to serve as live-in Resident Assistant to work in exchange for full room and board as a part of their salaries (including a private room, meals, electricity and some household supplies).
+The Good Life Senior Residences seeks individuals enthusiastic about living in a family-like setting with older adults to serve as live-in Resident Assistant to work in exchange for full room and board as a part of their salaries (including a private room, meals, utilities, WiFi, and some household supplies).
 This is not a paid position.

 Responsibilities and Duties